 WHDC and Partners Equip Upper Manhattan Residents for Careers in Construction

-The new program in West Harlem is one of many that Pathways to Apprenticeship (P2A) operates across the city to help people from low-income communities gain access to union construction apprenticeships.
+The program in West Harlem is one of many that Pathways to Apprenticeship (P2A) operates across the city to help people from low-income communities gain access to union construction apprenticeships.
 West Harlem Development Corporation (WHDC) provides financial support as well as training space at its West Harlem Skills Training Center, with the New York City Small Business Services (SBS) providing additional funding.
 Columbia University provides interview space and outreach support, as well as hosting the graduation ceremonies.

 “Pathways to Apprenticeship is honored to work with such great partners in the community of Harlem,” said P2A Executive Director Lavon Chambers.
 “Together we will be creating pathways into the middle class.
 Our graduates will embark on a union career that will help them financially sustain themselves and their families.”